Bam Margera: Television and film

-Following CKY's success, former Big Brother editor Jeff Tremaine noticed Margera's videos and drafted him into the team that would eventually become MTV's Jackass.
-Margera and Ryan Dunn became mainstays of the cast while other CKY crew members played supporting roles to various degrees.
-In the original series, several of the featured stunts were taken directly from the CKY videos.
-Margera went on to appear in Jackass: The Movie (2002), Jackass Number Two (2006), Jackass 2.5 (2007), Jackass 3D (2010), and Jackass 3.5 (2011), with a minor appearance in Jackass Forever (2022).
-Several skits in the first Jackass movie were CKY-style pieces filmed in and around West Chester, while similar scenes in the second movie were removed after the arrest and conviction of Margera's uncle Vincent Margera (also known as Don Vito) inappropriately touching two minors.
+Following CKY's success, particularly within the skateboarding community, former Big Brother editor Jeff Tremaine took notice of Margera's videos and recruited him and Ryan Dunn into the main team that would eventually become MTV's Jackass.
+Both Margera and Dunn became mainstays of the cast, while the other CKY crew members played supporting roles to various degrees.
+In the original television series, several of the featured stunts were taken directly from the CKY videos.
+Margera would go on to appear in Jackass: The Movie (2002), Jackass Number Two (2006), Jackass 2.5 (2007), Jackass 3D (2010), and Jackass 3.5 (2011), and would have a very minor appearance in Jackass Forever (2022).
+He only appears in archive footage in Jackass: Best and Last (2026).
+Several skits in the first Jackass movie were CKY-style pieces filmed in and around West Chester, PA, while similar scenes in the second movie were forced to be removed after the arrest and conviction of Margera's uncle Vincent Margera (also known as Don Vito) for inappropriately touching two minors.

-After the Jackass series ended in 2002, Margera was given a follow-up, Viva La Bam, which ran for five seasons from 2003 to 2005.
-A mixture of stunts and reality, the show followed Margera and his crew as they performed various stunts and missions, but also offered insight into their daily lives.
-The show was primarily filmed in West Chester but also visited New Orleans, Las Vegas, Los Angeles, Brazil, Finland, Mexico, Netherlands, France, Germany, Austria, Switzerland, Monaco, and Transylvania.
-In addition to the regular series, special episodes have included "Viva La Spring Break" and a "lost" episode included on the Viva La Bands CD, which was originally filmed in Iceland for the first season.
+After the Jackass series ended in 2001, Margera was approached by MTV and was given his own series, Viva La Bam, which ran for five seasons from 2003 to 2005.
+A mixture of stunts and reality, the show followed Margera, his family and the CKY crew as they performed various stunts and missions, while also offering insight into their daily lives.
+The show was primarily filmed in West Chester, but also visited New Orleans, Las Vegas, Los Angeles, Brazil, Finland, Mexico, Netherlands, France, Germany, Austria, Switzerland, Monaco, and Transylvania.
+In addition to the regular series, there was also a "lost" episode, which was included on the Viva La Bands CD and was originally filmed in Iceland for the first season.
 A two-part special episode, "Viva La Spring Break", aired in 2006.

 In 2003, Margera played himself in the movie Grind, which portrays four young men following a professional skateboarder from Chicago to California.
 The film contains numerous cameos by Jackass members, as well as many professional skateboarders and other celebrities.
-Upon release, it was met with generally unfavorable reviews from critics, but was rated much higher by the general public.
+Upon its release, the film was met with generally unfavorable reviews from critics.

-In 2007, Margera's engagement and wedding planning was filmed for Bam's Unholy Union as a follow-up to Viva la Bam.
-The show follows Margera, his then-fiancée Missy Rothstein, and their friends in the lead-up to their wedding.
-In 2008, Margera had a "prominent, non-sex role" in a pornographic film by Gina Lynn, The Fantasstic Whores 4, with Brandon Novak.
-In 2009, Margera appeared on Nitro Circus, and the following year Margera starred alongside Dunn and skateboarder Tim O'Connor in the one-off special Bam's World Domination on Spike TV, which showcased Margera and his friends' attempt to conquer an obstacle course race in the Tough Guy Competition, held in Staffordshire, England.
+In 2007, Margera's engagement and wedding planning was filmed for a series entitled Bam's Unholy Union, which served as a spiritual successor to Viva la Bam.
+The show follows Margera, his then-fiancée Missy Rothstein, and their family and friends in the lead-up to their wedding.
+In 2008, Margera had a "prominent, non-sex role" in a pornographic film by Gina Lynn, The Fantasstic Whores 4, along with Brandon Novak.
+In 2009, Margera appeared on Nitro Circus, and the following year in 2010, Margera starred alongside Ryan Dunn and skateboarder Tim O'Connor in the one-off special Bam's World Domination on Spike TV, which showcased Margera and his friends' attempt to conquer an obstacle course race in the Tough Guy Competition, held in Staffordshire, England.